 ThunderBolt PC Market

 Intel is a huge OEM of logic boards.
 ThunderBolt motherboards for Windows PC's began showing up in mid 2013 into new Windows systems by a variety of Top-Tier PC manufacturers.
-Apple may have been the partner and test-bed for the initial launch of ThunderBolt, but the Windows PC platform will deliver even higher high-volume production to insure an even broader market for ThunderBolt accessories in the years to come.
+Apple may have been the partner and test-bed for the initial launch of ThunderBolt, but the Windows PC platform has eventually helped deliver even higher high-volume production to insure an even broader market for ThunderBolt accessories.

-None have been announced - And there may NEVER be an upgrade market for legacy Windows PC and Apple Macintosh Pro tower owners who want to add a ThunderBolt port adapter card into one of their open PCI-X slots.
+There will NEVER be an upgrade market for legacy Windows PC and Apple Macintosh Pro tower owners who want to add a ThunderBolt port adapter card into one of their open PCI-X slots.
 WHY?
-Because it technically may not be possible to 'add' additional T-Bolt ports via a PCI card.
+Because it technically not possible to 'add' additional T-Bolt ports via a PCI card.
 Intel's website implies that for such direct access to the PCI bus, CPU AND graphics chipset - the ThunderBolt chipset needs to be integrated into the logic board and not just hanging off an open PCI-Express slot.
-However, Sonnet Technologies has announced a 2-Slot external PCI-e expansion chassis with chainable ThunderBolt ports at the rear that will allow EXTERNAL PCI cards to hang off the external ThunderBolt port.
+However, Sonnet Technologies is one of several companies that ships a external PCI-e expansion chassis with chainable ThunderBolt ports at the rear that will allow EXTERNAL PCI cards to hang off a modern Mac with an external ThunderBolt or ThunderBolt 2 port.

 DisplayPort Functions In ThunderBolt

-ThunderBolt also supports external DisplayPort computer displays - with all the bandwidth needed to drive multiple, high-resolution HD monitors at fast speeds.
+ThunderBolt also supports external DisplayPort computer displays - with all the bandwidth needed to drive multiple, high-resolution 4K and 5K HD monitors at fast speeds.
 It's no coincidence that ThunderBolt connectors, sockets and plugs use the same form factor that Apple's been using with it's mini DisplayPort.